mseafox-github/jekyll-serif-theme/about.md

 ### Types of Properties We Target

-- Distressed properties in significant need of repairs
+- Distressed properties in significant need of repairs.
-- Properties where sellers need to sell quickly
+- Properties where sellers need to sell quickly.
-- Properties owned free and clear
+- Properties owned free and clear.

 ## How Do We Purchase Homes So Far Below Market Value?